foopod/blog-2.0/_notes/mastering-coaching.md

 **B**ig **H**airy **A**udacious **G**oal.
 When you combine what you love doing, with what you do really well and what pays well you will be happy.
 This is a venn diagram that helps with setting a massive goal for the future.

+### 2.3.3.
+Ikigai (A reason for being)

+The Japanese concept of Ikigai takes BHAG to the next level and includes something that the world needs as well.

+## 2.4.
+The Three Horizons

+### 2.4.1.
+The Concept

+While focus is important, the three horizons concept breaks goals into three steps.
+If you focus on the now, the soon and the future, you can great specific goals for each.

+- **Horizon 1** - Defend and exist the current core.
+- **Horizon 2** - Build momentum of new areas of growth, built out from core.
+- **Horizon 3** - Seed and tend to potential future growth.

+### 2.4.2.
+Examples

+Some common pitfalls.

+**Getting stale** - Dealing with the day to day, but not thinking about horizons 2 & 3.
+Very little resilience to change.

+**Burning Bridges** - Only focussing on 2 & 3, but not looking after the now.
+Hopefully Horizon 2 plans come into action before core falls apart.

+**Just dreaming** - Only thinking about Horizon 3, difficult to see how plans will follow-through.
+Due to no focus on the present, there is a good chance that things will get in the way of Horizon 3.

+## 2.5.
+Psychometrics

+Coming soon

 QUOTES

 "If I have seen farther than other men, it is because I have stood on the shoulders of giants" ~ Isaac Newton